bsmith89/make-bml/make-lesson.md

         isles.png abyss.png
 ```

-Look's good, don't you think?
+Looks good, don't you think?
 Notice the added comments, starting with the "`#`" character just like in
 Python, R, shell, etc.